Sirhexalot/n8n-Export-Zammad-Objects-Users-Roles-Groups-and-Organizations-to-Excel/README.md

 ## Contribution
 We welcome contributions to improve this workflow.
 If you encounter bugs or have ideas for enhancements, please create an issue or submit a pull request.

-## Issues and Suggestions
-For any issues or suggestions, please use the [GitHub Issues page](https://github.com/Sirhexalot/n8n-Export-Zammad-Objects-Users-Roles-Groups-and-Organizations-to-Excel).

 ---

 **Note**: Ensure you have the necessary API permissions in your Zammad instance to access the relevant data.